MSC program contractor · Starship family

 MunShot posture

-The bible is clear: KOEING's R-SLS2 enters Mun planning with two clean flights and a mandated abort philosophy.
+Program rules say KOEING's R-SLS2 enters Mun planning with three clean flights and a mandated abort philosophy.
 KerbalX still has to prove onboard crew control for crew beyond LKO — so we are flight-testing guidance modes on uncrewed SH profiles, hardening the methane stage handoff, and rehearsing Mun-return energy on Kerbin shakedowns.
 Fiction, same constraints: the flashy stack has to learn bureaucracy.

 Starship family · excerpt from program data